emqx/emqx-docs/en_US/modules/redis_authentication.md

 ### ACL Query Command

-When performing ACL authentication, EMQX will use the current client information to fill in and execute the super user command configured by the user.
-If the super user command is not enabled or the client is not a super user, the ACL query command will be used to query the client’s database in the database.
+When performing ACL authentication, EMQX will use the current client information to fill in and execute the superuser command configured by the user.
+If the superuser command is not enabled or the client is not a superuser, the ACL query command will be used to query the client’s database in the database.
 ACL rules.

 ```bash
 HGETALL mqtt_acl:%u